kasnerz/kasnerz.github.io/_posts/2024-03-04-looking-for-postdoc-position.md

 Some of my works already focus on similar questions, investigating the [generalization abilities of pretrained LMs](https://aclanthology.org/2023.eacl-main.176/) and [behaviors of open LLMs](https://arxiv.org/abs/2401.10186) on the task of data-to-text generation.

-In my future research, I would like to move even closer to **understanding what the models are doing**, delving deeper into model interpretability.
+In my future research, I would like to move even closer to **understanding what the models are doing**.

 ---